cyclus/cyclus.github.com/source/user/tutorial/sim_parm.rst

    - 'never', all decay is turned off
    - 'manual', meaning it is only on if the individual archetype decays their own inventory
    - 'lazy', which will compute decay only when archetypes fetch a particular composition.
-   - 'periodic' (future), automatically decays all materials in a simulation with some fixed frequency.

 There are other `optional parameters <http://fuelcycle.org/user/input_specs/control.html>`_ that could be given but are not in the scope of this tutorial.
 For simplicity,